scott-joe/remarkable-templates/readme.md

 3. Tap **Settings**.
 4. Tap **Help**.
 5. Tap **Copyrights and licenses**.
-6. Note the locaL IP address of your device.
+6. Note the local IP address of your device.
    - Something like `192.168.1.77`.
 7. Note your password.
    - Something like `8EeAOUlwbs3`.